ManicodeSecurity/Defending-DevOps/004-K8S-Cluster-Authentication/lab.md

 kubectl get secrets
 kubectl run link-unshorten --image=jmbmxer/link-unshorten:0.1 --port=8080
 ```
 These should all fail with a `Forbidden` error.
-While jboss@manicode.us does technically have an account on the cluster, RBAC is stopping it from accessing any of the objects.
+While <your-intern-email>@manicode.us does technically have an account on the cluster, RBAC is stopping it from accessing any of the objects.

 ### Task 3: Create RBAC Rules
-Our user `jboss` is an intern so we only want to grant access to read pods in the `development` namespace and nothing more.
+Our user `<your-intern-email>@manicode.us` is an intern so we only want to grant access to read pods in the `development` namespace and nothing more.
 We will use RBAC to enforcy a policy

 Switch back to your Cloud Shell for User 1 (the administrative user) and run the following commands: